modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 1994: Cancellation of the Superconducting Super Collider (SSC) in Texas by the U.S. Congress.

 1994: "Kip Thorne and Barry Barish present LIGO to the National Science Board describing both the theoretical underpinnings of gravitational waves and their plans for the project, in particular to develop and test Advanced LIGO technologies.
-They received formal approval at the full requested funding for Initial LIGO, with a commitment to support the crucial R&D program for Advanced LIGO".
+They received formal approval at the fully requested funding for Initial LIGO, with a commitment to support the crucial R&D program for Advanced LIGO".

 2004: A major funding through the NSF Major Research Equipment and Construction (MREFC) program is granted to the Advanced LIGO project.
 "Additional significant contributions to Advanced LIGO included: a pre-stabilized laser system from the Max Planck Institute (Germany); Test Mass Suspension systems from the Science and Technology Facilities Council (UK); and thermal compensation wavefront sensors and interferometer controls components from the Australian Research Council.
 Higher laser power, larger test masses and improved mirror coatings have been incorporated".